one-among-us/data/people/Futajuhuacha/page.en.md

 This article still has its profound practical significance.

 Before the article published, one of her transgender friend (probably Xueli) took herself due to domestic pressure and violence.
-Another reason of writting down this article was to mourn her, as well as countless transgender friends who passed away owing to the invisible poison.
+Another reason for writing down this article was to mourn her, as well as countless transgender friends who passed away owing to the invisible poison.

 ## Her Departure